 St. Martinville in St. Martin Parish, Louisiana — The American South (West South Central)

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Colonial Era • Horticulture & Forestry • Settlements & Settlers.
 In addition, it is included in the Historic Trees series list.

 Location.
-30° 8.232′ N, 91° 49.534′ W. Marker is in St. Martinville, Louisiana, in St. Martin Parish.
-Marker is on North Main Street (State Highway 31) near Longfellow-Evangeline Entrance Road, on the left when traveling south.
-Touch for map.
-Marker is at or near this postal address: 1200 North Main Street, Saint Martinville LA 70582, United States of America.
+30° 7.326′ N, 91° 49.65′ W. Marker is in St. Martinville, Louisiana, in St. Martin Parish.
+Marker is on Port Street near S New Market Street.
+Evangeline Touch for map.
+Marker is in this post office area: Saint Martinville LA 70582, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Old Castillo Hotel (within shouting distance of this marker); Judge Émile Édouard (Edward) Simon (within shouting distance of this marker); Henry Wadsworth Longfellow (within shouting distance of this marker); Deportation Cross (within shouting distance of this marker); Evangeline Monument (about 500 feet away, measured in a direct line); On This Site Lie Buried Officers of The Attakapas Militia (about 500 feet away); St. Martin Catholic Church (about 600 feet away); Ange Marie Jan (about 600 feet away).
 Touch for a list and map of all markers in St. Martinville.